cjhillbrand/websocket-sandbox/README.md

 3. Delete the WebSocket from API Gateway
 4. Delete all tables from DynamoDB.

+# Deploying with SAM CLI
+1. Make sure you hvae the aws sam cli downloaded
+2. Navigate, in your terminal to the directory

+    `websocket-sandbox/resources/`

+3. create an s3 bucket by running the command

+    `aws s3 mb s3://<bucketName>`

+4. Run the following commmand:

+    `sam package --output-template-file packaged.yaml --s3-bucket <bucketName>`

+*Note: Make sure the bucket names in the above two commands are the exact same*

+5. Finally run:

+    `aws cloudformation deploy --template-file ./packaged.yaml --stack-name <custom stack name>`

 # Looking to the Future

 **Q.** How can we federate who accesses the websocket?